linbug/linbug.github.io/_posts/2015-20-15-Selenium-and-APIs.md

 Compared with the earlier complications of logging into Fitocracy and scraping the page, sending points to Beeminder via its API is beautifully simple.

-You can see my full code and documentation for this project[here](https://github.com/linbug/FitBee).
+You can see my full code and documentation for this project [here](https://github.com/linbug/FitBee).

 -------------------------------------------------------------------------------------------------------------------